AhmedElkashef02/Udacity-Linux-Server-Configuration/README.md

 #### Project Description

-Taking a baseline installation of a Linux server and preparing it to host The [https://github.com/AhmedElkashef02/Item-Catalogue](Item Catalogue) application.
+Taking a baseline installation of a Linux server and preparing it to host The [Item Catalogue](https://github.com/AhmedElkashef02/Item-Catalogue) application.
 Also securing the server from a number of attack vectors, and installing and configuring a database server.

 ### Important Info